▸ Home

 11. Creating Views

 12. Views are created inside a placeholder DOM element created by the application.
-Views need to be created prior to creating individual shapes.
-View creation takes the following inputs:
+Views need to be created prior to creating individual shapes and the view instance is a parameter for the createShape call.

 view creation